Inflectra/kronodesk-documentation/docs/Administration_Guide/Installing KronoDesk.md

 Authentication" option and the Login/Password boxes will be disabled.
-In this case, the installer will connect to the database using your current Windows login to create the application database objects, and KronoDesk^®^ will connect to the database during normal operation using either the ASPNET or NETWORK SERVICE Windows accounts (it depends on the version of the operating system).
+In this case, the installer will connect to the database using your current Windows login to create the application database objects, and KronoDesk<sup>®</sup> will connect to the database during normal operation using either the ASPNET or NETWORK SERVICE Windows accounts (it depends on the version of the operating system).